France votes on genocide law, faces Turkish reprisals

 But the row could cost France state-to-state contracts and would create diplomatic tension as Turkey takes an increasingly influential role in the Middle East.

-(Additional reporting by Lucien Libert in Paris, Gilbert Reilhac in Strasbourg and Daren Butler in Istanbul)
+(Additional reporting by Emile Picy and Lucien Libert in Paris and Daren Butler in Istanbul)